 How Much Does Visiting Istanbul Cost?

 By Western standards, Istanbul is a pretty budget-friendly place.
-Accommodation is about half of what you’d find in most major European cities, food ranges from cheap to dirt cheap, and getting around is always affordable with public transport.
+Accommodation in Istanbul is about half of what you’d find in most major European cities, food ranges from cheap to dirt cheap, and getting around is always affordable with public transport.
 Visiting Istanbul on a budget should be no problem, even for those who are more budget-conscious.

 A lower, backpacker daily budget for Istanbul will be around $25-$30/day.
 This will get you a dorm bed, groceries, beer money, and some extra cash to visit some attractions around the city.